treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 This solution is only slightly different from the previous one.

+Personally, I prefer to copy the `global_context` dictionary to make it clear that it represents default values but I might prefer the first solution in another scenario.

 - Accurate: yes
 - Idiomatic: yes

-Personally, I prefer to copy the global dictionary to make it clear that it's represents the defaults but if the dictionaries being merged were of equal weight, I might prefer the first solution instead.

-### dictionary constructor
+### Dictionary constructor

 We could also pass our dictionary to the `dict` constructor which will also copy the dictionary for us: